microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-state.md

    ![IoT Workbench: Device -> Connection string -> Select](media/iot-workbench-device-string1.png)

-   This sets the connection string that is retrieved from the `Provision Azure services` step.
+   This sets the connection string that is retrieved from the `Provision Azure service` step.

 7. Click **OK** on the popup to confirm the device is in Configuration mode.